Sultan & Shah:

 be a hell of a shot.
 It left an impression, a memorable event

-in itself as I recall little else that I learned there (I also remember that one day a year, the day when the federal inspectors came to check out the lunchroom, the fried chicken was actual meat and not a reprocessed pink goo made of animal parts and molded into chicken-like shapes).
+in itself as I recall little else that I learned there (I also remember that one day a year, the day when some sort of inspectors came to check out the lunchroom, the fried chicken was actual meat and not a reprocessed pink goo made of animal parts and molded into chicken-like shapes).
 I was deeply

 impressed that Napoleon had gone to Egypt, even moreso than on Real Fried Chicken Day, and wished to know

 more.
-I read all I could about this incident, from authors
+When I grew older I read all I could about this incident, from authors

 as diverse as Hibbert and al-Jabarti.